sse-secure-systems/connaisseur/docs/basics.md

 The configuration of Connaisseur is completely done in the `helm/values.yaml`.
 The upper `deployment` section offers some general Kubernetes typical configurations like image version or resources.
+Specifically, the `deployment.failurePolicy` allows configuration whether the mutating admission webhook should fail closed (`Fail`, *default*) or open (`Ignore`) should the Connaisseur service become unavailable.
+While Connaisseur is configured to be secure by default, setting the [failure policy](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/#failure-policy) to `Ignore` allows to prioritize cluster access[^1].

+[^1]: This is not to be confused with the [detection mode](features/detection_mode.md) feature: In detection mode, Conaisseur service admits all requests to the cluster independent of the validation result while the failure policy only takes effect when the service itself becomes unavailable.

 The actual configuration consists of the `validators` and image `policy` sections.
 These are described in detail [below](#detailed-configuration) and for initials steps it is instructive to follow the [getting started guide](getting_started.md).
 Other features are described on the [respective pages](features/README.md).